 Currently in demand, chemistry majors can expect a wide variety of career choices with good salaries and low unemployment rates.

-Chemistry at Ship
+The Undergraduate Chemistry Degree at Ship

 Chemistry is the study of matter (anything that has mass and occupies space) and the changes it undergoes.
 Most changes in matter are accompanied by changes in energy.
 Matter and energy are what all of chemistry is about.
 We practice chemistry when we cook, drive our cars, and take medicine.
 Chemistry is part of everyday life, and this is just a peek into the world of chemistry.

 Chemistry is also about applying this knowledge for the benefit of society.
 There is chemistry in synthetic dyes creating the multitude of beautiful colors around us unavailable 100 years ago.
 Chemistry is in the molecules making up our body, in the polymers that clothe it, and pharmaceuticals that cure its ills.
 Chemistry is in our environment, in the molecules that pollute it and the methods that clean it.
 Students who possess a curiosity about our physical world and a desire to improve the quality of life, should consider a major in chemistry.

 Each Ship chemistry faculty member holds a doctorate from a major university, and is noted as an excellent teacher who is focused on student learning.
 Class sizes are small, and we are proud of our accessibility in and out of the classroom.
 Students who study in Ship's undergraduate chemistry program have the opportunity to undertake research to obtain experience in individual scientific investigation.
 To prepare students to achieve any career goal, we provide a solid background in all areas of chemistry:

 Chemistry Admission and Degree Requirements